jhunkeler/astroconda/source/contributing.rst

         #requires:
         #   - does not require any extra testing-related packages

-If ``sympy`` provided a commandline utility named ``sympy-show``, you would use the ``commands`` section to verify the utility's functionality.
+If ``sympy`` provided a command-line utility named ``sympy-show``, you would use the ``commands`` section to verify the utility's functionality.
 A simple example of this would be to output a usage statement.

 .. code-block:: sh